derkmed/stunting-on-programming/pascal_triangle/README.md

 # Pascal's Triangle II

-##### Question: Given a non-negative index k where k ≤ 33, return the kth index row of the Pascal's triangle.
-(Note that the row index starts from 0)
+<b>Question: Given a non-negative index k where k ≤ 33, return the kth index row of the Pascal's triangle.
+(Note that the row index starts from 0)</b>

 Similar to the above.
 However, now we only need to keep one row at a time: This time though, it is easier because we know that "0" refers to the first row!
 ```